 - Encourage your children to have interests and hobbies and actively pursue them.

-- Together, create a list of non-screen activities they enjoy so you can all refer to it when you’ve had too much screen time.
+- Together, create a list of non-screen activities they enjoy.
+You can all refer to it when you’ve had too much screen time!
 If there are activities on there they love doing, then it will encourage them to take a break!